szabixd/Is-Palindrome/README.md

 >
 This code defines a JavaScript function called isPalindrome that checks whether a given input text is a palindrome.
 >
-The other code is a Python implementation of a function to check whether a given string s is a palindrome.
+The other code is a Python implementation of a function to check whether a given string is a palindrome.
 The code uses slicing to reverse the string and then compares it to the original string.